-What type of light is best for growing plants indoors?
+What type of grow light is best for growing plants indoors?

 There are many different types of grow lights, each having its place in the indoor garden.
 The best grow light for YOU will depend on your growing space and your budget.

 - Very affordable startup cost